How-to Guide - Configuring Promotions

 Amount Discount

-Rewards the customer with a currency Amount Discount applied singularly to the Item or Group of Items in the Item Set:
+Rewards the customer with a currency Amount Discount applied once to the items defined by the Item Set.

 Amount Discount by Item